 It’s okay, you can admit it, your list of resolutions won’t even make it to March.
-But don’t feel badly, two months was a valiant effort!
+But don’t feel badly, resolutions are a process and don’t happen over night!
 Read on to find the perfect book for the resolution that you should just already give up on.

 1. Make New Friends – The Past and Other Things That Should Stay Buried by Shaun David Hutchinson